OpenRadioss 2025.1.11

 369*

-370 IF( tscal.NE.one ) THEN
+370.NE.
+IF( TSCALONE ) THEN

-371 grow = zero
+371 GROW = ZERO

 372 GO TO 50